atu108/book-store-nestjs/README.md

 4. Run Seed: `npx prisma db seed`
 5. Start the project:  `yarn run start:dev`
 6. Access the project at http://localhost:3000/api
-7. Login Via Admin: `email: admin@test.com password: test@123`
-8. Create `logs` folder and update in .env
+9. Create `logs` folder and update in .env
-9. Update `RabitMQ connection ulr` in .env
+10. Update `RabitMQ connection ulr` in .env
+11. Register customer using auth and then login.
+12. Admin can login without register (if seed run) using: `email: admin@test.com password: test@123`
-10. Customer can access only GET BOOKS, GET Book By Id, GET My Orders only and Auth routes
+13. Customer can access only GET BOOKS, GET Book By Id, GET My Orders only and Auth routes

 #### Pagination, optimizations and edge cases need to be handled.